AdityaBorkar/ai-dev/.ai/scripts/README.md

 1. **Anthropic Claude**: Used for parsing PRDs, generating tasks, and creating subtasks.
 2. **Perplexity AI**: Used for research-backed subtask generation when the `--research` flag is specified.

-The Perplexity integration uses the OpenAI client to connect to Perplexity's API, which provides enhanced research capabilities for generating more informed subtasks.
-If the Perplexity API is unavailable or encounters an error, the script will automatically fall back to using Anthropic's Claude.

-To use the Perplexity integration:
-1. Obtain a Perplexity API key
-2. Add `PERPLEXITY_API_KEY` to your `.env` file
-3. Optionally specify `PERPLEXITY_MODEL` in your `.env` file (default: "sonar-medium-online")
-4. Use the `--research` flag with the `expand` command

 ## Logging